netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>sampling</b></td>
         <td>integer</td>
         <td>
           sampling rate of the flow reporter.
 100 means one flow on 100 is sent.
-0 or 1 means all flows are sampled.<br/>
+0 or 1 means all flows are sampled.
+TODO: consider reverting to 50 (as for v1alpha1), as this is just an example about how to deal with changes in default values<br/>
           <br/>
             <i>Format</i>: int32<br/>
-            <i>Default</i>: 50<br/>
+            <i>Default</i>: 25<br/>
             <i>Minimum</i>: 0<br/>
         </td>
         <td>false</td>